 Some people will scrape off the top of the soil and build the fire there, the problem is that if the soil is wet then you will have to dig a lot lower to have a dry environment for your fire.
 My personal recommendation is to use rocks, find a couple of flat rocks, the larger the better, and place them in such a way that the fire which you will build on top of it will not come in contact with the ground as this is probably still wet.
 If you are building a fire just to keep you warm, then you should read my recent article ( Top 15 ) Best alternative heat sources during power outage.

-Get the right firewood
+Get the right firewood even if it is wet

 I am not going to say that you should go and get dry wood, as you probably already know this.
 But the problem most of the time is that there are different types of wet wood, with some you can start a fie, but with others, you will see that it is impossible.
 No matter if it is raining or the ground is covered with snow, you will still be able to find wood that is not so wet.
 A lot of people when searching for firewood make the mistake of picking up the wood right from the ground, while this is ok during if the area is fairly dry, but if it has recently snowed or rained than this is probably the worst wood you can use for building a fire.

 The wet wood which is on the ground has probably started to rot, and as the wood is starting to break down and decompose it will allow the water to be absorbed deeper in the wood.
 If you try to use a rotten and wet wood for a fire you will notice that even after a couple of hours of the fire burning this wood will still not catch on fire, and it will slowly turn into charcoal.
-My recommendation is to get wood which isn’t in direct contact with the ground, as these will be a lot less wet than the wood which is the ground.
+My recommendation is to get wood that isn’t in direct contact with the ground, as these will be a lot less wet than the wood which is the ground.

-Shave the wood
+Shave the wet wood from the wet parts

 If you have some wood that was not in contact with the ground you will notice that it will still be somewhat wet.
 The good news is that the inside of the wood will be fairly dry, and you will just have to expose the dry area of the wood.
 Get a good knife or a small hatchet and start shaving the wood and remove its outer layers.